tuxkernel/PyLibGen/README.md

 I'm too lazy!
 If I open a terminal, I don't want type ``python3 pylibgen.py -a Julian Osorno``

-The best way for download books from Library Genesis is editing .bashrc and add three lines like this:
+The best way for download books from Library Genesis is editing .bashrc and add one line like this:

-- alias library-genesis-author='python3 /home/blackout/.library-genesis/pylibgen.py -a'
-- alias library-genesis-title='python3 /home/blackout/.library-genesis/pylibgen.py -t'
-- alias library-genesis-publisher='python3 /home/blackout/.library-genesis/pylibgen.py -p'
+- alias library-genesis='python3 /home/blackout/.library-genesis/pylibgen.py'

 Thats all.